Quality of mailings at an all-time low.

 Members have received little or no information regarding the plethora of merchandise and events that are created outside of the Society.
 (Click HERE to read more about this aspect of the Society's deplorable behaviour).
 Any Prisoner-related "news" is, of course, likely to be out of date by the time you receive your mailing.

-Perhaps the fairest thing to do here would be to compare "Free For All" with the previous Society magazine, "In The Village", produced during the Society's heyday.
+Perhaps the fairest thing to do here would be to compare the current magazine ("Six 4 Two") and two of the recent magazines (Free For All (FFA) and Contact Imminent (CI)) with the previous Society magazine, "In The Village", produced during the Society's heyday.

 Number of different contributors of articles in ITV26: 9